 The winning formula starts with the just-right proportions of the 40mm case.
 It wears with the robust wrist presence of a modern watch, but the size never becomes overbearing when shirt cuffs, formal wear, or smaller wrists enter the equation.
 With a high dial-to-bezel ratio, the Milgauss reads as a larger timepiece.

 The dial disc appears to be and is, in fact, larger than that of a 42mm Audemars Piguet Royal Oak Offshore; the absence of a rotating bezel strengthens the visual punch of the Z Blue dial.
-Like every modern Milgauss, the Z Blue boasts a clean visage with legibility that the cluttered “Cyclops Eye” Oyster models cannot touch.
+Like every modern Rolex Milgauss, the Z Blue boasts a clean visage with legibility as the top priority.
 As a consequence of the Milgauss’ anti-magnetic architecture, a date window is absent by necessity.

 And the anti-magnetic mission was the touchstone for the Milgauss design team.
 Since 1956, the Milgauss has been geared toward users in high-tech, high-energy, and highly magnetized environments where traditional mechanical watches tend to fail.
 The use of a full soft iron case-in-case (“Faraday Cage”) helps to bend magnetic field lines around the sensitive hairspring of the movement.

-But the Faraday Cage is only the first line of defense.
-Rolex’s chronometer-grade Caliber 3131 employs a nickel-phosphorus escapement to resist induced magnetic error, and the company’s signature “Parachrom Bleu” Breguet hairspring is present to reinforce the Milgauss’ against the slings and arrows of subwoofers, desktop computers, and high-energy wiring assemblies.
+But the Faraday Cage is only the first line of defence.
+Rolex’s Superlative chronometer-grade Caliber 3131 employs a nickel-phosphorus escapement to resist induced magnetic error, and the company’s signature “Parachrom Bleu” Breguet hairspring is present to reinforce the Milgauss against the slings and arrows of subwoofers, desktop computers, and high-energy wiring assemblies.

-What amounted to laboratory gear in 1956 has become household commonplace in 2014; now more than ever, the Rolex Milgauss is a luxury watch for the times.
+What amounted to laboratory gear in 1956 has become commonplace in households everywhere.
+Now more than ever, the Rolex Milgauss is a luxury watch for the times.

 As with all contemporary Rolex models, the finish of the case, dial, and bracelet on the Milgauss Z Blue is impeccable.
 Consider the bracelet and clasp.
 Each feels as though it were wrought from solid ingots of metal.
 Rolex’s in-house foundry produces the exceptional 904L steel that is employed in the Milgauss, and this super-steel’s ability to hold a polish is in evidence throughout the Milgauss.